Design comparison

 i read your code so you function might look like this i think :function disableAllDropdownsFunction() { dropDownBtns.forEach((btn) => toggleElement(btn, true, handleDropDown)); }

-Marked as helpful1@elaineleungPosted about 2 years ago@yacineKahlerras Thank you Yacine!
+Marked as helpful1@elaineleungPosted over 2 years ago@yacineKahlerras Thank you Yacine!
 Yes, that's a good idea; I only had the action on the links where clicking the links would close the dropdowns, but I think your suggestion is needed as well.
 I'm continually adding/fixing this solution when I have the time, so will keep this mind for sure!

 1 - @joanFaseDevPosted over 2 years ago